 How hormones affect blood pressure

 Hormones play a big role in controlling your blood pressure.
-They send messages controlling your heart's output of blood, the stiffness of your arteries, and changes in your blood volume.
+They help control the amount of blood flow through your heart and arteries.
 For example, your body releases certain hormones (such as adrenaline) when it is under stress and needs more blood and oxygen.

 How kidneys affect blood pressure